italia/developers.italia.it/_posts/en/2018-05-23-a-testing-environment-for-anpr.md

 ---
 layout: post
-title:  A open testing environment for ANPR
+title:  An open testing environment for ANPR
 subtitle: From now on everyone can develop clients interfacing with the national registry
 project_ref: ANPR - Anagrafe Nazionale Popolazione Residente
 date:   2018-05-23 10:00:00 +0100